wirecard/wpp-integration-demo-php/README.md

   * the option frame-ancestor

 ### Successful payment
-This application provides examples for several payment types like Credit Card.
+This application provides examples for several payment types.
 Click on this [link](#payment-types) to see a list of all supported payment types.
+For testing purpose you can use the following demo data to be able to do an successful request.

+#### Credit Card
-For instance in order to execute a successful credit card payment you can use the following test card:
+In order to execute a successful credit card payment you can use the following test card:

 ````
 First & last name: arbitrary